gvwilson/sdxpy/src/intro/index.md

 Here's what people said about the JavaScript version of this book [%b Wilson2022b %]:

 -   [Jessica Kerr][kerr_jessica]:
-    *Software Design by Example* is the book I'll recommend to every new dev… It is nice to you.
+    "*Software Design by Example* is the book I'll recommend to every new dev… It is nice to you.
     It wants you to succeed…
-    It's a bridge from "learn to program" to working programmer.
+    It's a bridge from 'learn to program' to working programmer."

 -   [Jenn Schiffer][schiffer_jenn]:
-    I am v much enjoying gvwilson's book *Software Design by Example*.
+    "I am v much enjoying gvwilson's book *Software Design by Example*.
-    It makes me miss teaching, it would be such a fun text to use!
+    It makes me miss teaching, it would be such a fun text to use!"

 -   [Emily Gorcenski][gorcenski_emily]:
-    There's a lot of books on programming but fewer books that couple software development with effective and practical use of tools, presenting a language not as a main course but as a part of an engineering ecosystem.
+    "There's a lot of books on programming but fewer books that couple software development with effective and practical use of tools, presenting a language not as a main course but as a part of an engineering ecosystem.
-    Greg Wilson's book hits all the right notes in bringing together theory, pragmatism, and best practices.
+    Greg Wilson's book hits all the right notes in bringing together theory, pragmatism, and best practices."

 -   [Danielle Navarro][navarro_danielle]:
-    The book is really bloody lovely.
+    "The book is really bloody lovely."

 ## Acknowledgments {: #intro-acknowledgments}